-iA Financial Corporation's subordinated debentures have been assigned an A- rating, the seventh highest rating of the twenty-two (22) rankings in the scale. iA Insurance's subordinated debentures received an A+ rating, the fifth highest rating of the twenty-two (22) rankings in the scale.
-The A- rating indicates that iA Financial Corporation has a strong capacity to meet its financial commitments with respect to the debentures.
+iA Financial Corporation's subordinated debentures have been assigned an A-rating, the seventh highest rating of the twenty-two (22) rankings in the scale.
+The A-rating indicates that iA Financial Corporation has a strong capacity to meet its financial commitments with respect to the debentures.